Booking Guidelines for the PLI

 - Infostream; Info calendar; Facebook; Learning News; Email to target audience (excludes Principals).

 - Marketing via Principal matters requires the co-ordinator to seek approval from the Deputy Secretary with approval forward to the PLI.

 - The cost of a program is determined by the co-ordinator (PLI will provide support in determining appropriate cost if requested).

 - The PLI will process a journal to charge DoE participants within 10 days of enrolment.

-- The PLI will pay all costs associated with the PL (catering, venue, relief and facilitator costs where applicable).
+- The PLI will pay all costs associated with the PL (catering, venue and facilitator costs where applicable).
 The PLI will retain the balance.

-- If expenditure exceeds the programs revenue by more than $1,000 the relevant Business Unit will be charged to recover these costs.
+- If costs exceed the programs revenue by more than $1,000 the relevant Business Unit will be charged to recover these costs.